jordanbell2357/jordanbell2357.github.io/blog/_posts/.ipynb_checkpoints/2023-04-13-ping-awk-bc-gnuplot-checkpoint.md

 ---
 layout: post
-title: Using awk, bc and Gnuplot with ping
+title: Transforming and exploration of ping output with awk, bc and Gnuplot
 ---

 # ping